TrendBattles/GoGame/README.md

 Requirement Specification:

-- Windows 11 (Recommended)
+* Windows 11 (Recommended)

-- gcc 14.2.0 or later
+* gcc 14.2.0 or later

-- CMake 3.22 or later
+* CMake 3.22 or later

-- Visual Studio 2022 or later
+* Visual Studio 2022 or later

 How to install:

-- Unzip KataGo.zip first, the folder should be ./KataGo/, NOT ./KataGo/KataGo/

-- Click on buildGame.bat and wait until it completes.
+* Click on buildGame.bat and wait until it completes.

-- The game is built in "./build" folder.
+* The game is built in "./build" folder.
 Find that folder and click on GoGame.exe.

 Work division:

-- UI:
+* UI:

 Game menu, game options: Thanh